 The intake period is open from April 1 to June 1 annually.

-If the deadline falls on a stat holiday or a weekend, it will be extended to the next working day at 11:59 pm.
+If the deadline falls on a statutory holiday or a weekend, it will be extended to the next working day at 11:59 pm.

 The Organization Project Grant assists Alberta-based companies engaged in the production of books, magazines or sound recordings, as well as some screen-based projects.
 Grants may be used to support projects in art production, training, career development, marketing and research.
 This grant, under the Alberta Media Fund (AMF), supports the growth and sustainability of Alberta’s cultural industries by helping them employ talented professionals, develop intellectual property and create quality products.